-Prof William Macharia is the Associate Dean for Research and former Founding Chair of the Department of Paediatrics and Child Health at Aga Khan University Medical College, East Africa.
+Prof Macharia is the Associate Dean for Research in East Africa and was Founding Chair of the Department of Paediatrics and Child Health at Aga Khan University Medical College, East Africa.
 He trained in health research and treatment of cancers and blood diseases at McMaster University, Canada (1989-91).

 Dr Roseline Ochieng graduated from the University of Nairobi’s Medical School before proceeding to Monash Medical Center, Melbourne for a Neonatal Fellowship.

 She was instrumental in setting up of modern Neonatal facilities at the Aga Khan Hospital, Nairobi and established the first Neonatal Intensive Care Unit in the region.
 As the current Head of The Newborn Unit at Aga Khan University Hospital Nairobi, she is at the forefront in training of Residents in Neonatal care as well as ensuring the unit moves with the times to ensure best survival of its little patients.